 Add flowers to your food!
-Here are the best edible flowers, based on first-hand experience in the garden and kitchen!
+Many gardeners forget that flowers not only are beautiful, but also can be raised to eat.
+Here are the best edible flowers based on firsthand experience in the garden and kitchen.

 Many folks know about nasturtiums.

 Nasturiums’ peppery blooms can be thrown in whole or torn into pieces to add to many dishes.
 They can be sown as seeds or bought as bedding plants in the spring.
 Some believe that they help keep the cucumber beetle away so I sow mine right in the same beds with the cukes.
 Tying the cucumbers up a fence the nasturtiums can flow around their feet on the ground.